qiniu/QStreaming/README.md

 To run on a cluster requires [Apache Spark](https://spark.apache.org/) v2.2+

-- get latest JAR file
+- get the latest JAR file

-  There are two options to get QStreaming Jar file
+  There are two options to get QStreaming Jar files

   - clone project and build